lulav/LRS_Documentation/blog/2023-09-11-lunar_hopper/index.md

 ```
 Select the launch file (should be the only one here) by pressing ```Enter``` button and wait for the output in the terminal.
 To plot the local run results you can use FoxGlove.

-### Uploading Docker image to the Citros database and running in the cloud 🛰️
+### Uploading Docker image to the CITROS database and running in the cloud 🛰️
-1. We need to build and push Docker container image to the Citros server:
+1. We need to build and push Docker container image to the CITROS server:
 ```bash
 citros docker-build-push
 ```